 It is the policy of MHDC, as the housing finance agency of the state of Missouri, to support housing for vulnerable persons.
-Developments committing to a set-aside of at least 10% of the total units for vulnerable persons, will receive a preference in funding ("Vulnerable Persons Priority") as one of the Set-aside Preferences.
+Developments committing to a set-aside of at least fifteen percent (15%) of the total units for vulnerable persons, will receive a preference in funding ("Vulnerable Persons Priority") as one of the Set-Aside Preferences.
 A vulnerable person is a person who is: (a) homeless, as defined by HUD, including survivors of domestic violence and human or sex trafficking; or (b) a youth transitioning out of foster care.

-Applicants must submit documentation demonstrating they have obtained commitments from a Lead Referral Agency which will refer vulnerable persons qualified to lease identified units and from local service agencies which will provide a network of services capable of assisting each type of vulnerable person defined above.
-For purposes of the Vulnerable Persons Priority, a "Lead Referral Agency" is a service provider agency that will provide tenants and services to the community through the later of (i) the completion of the Compliance Period, or (ii) the completion of the affordability period connected to any MHDC loan on the development.
+Applicants must submit documentation demonstrating they have obtained commitments from a Lead

+Referral Agency which will refer vulnerable persons qualified to lease identified units and from local service agencies which will provide a network of services capable of assisting each type of vulnerable person defined above.
+For purposes of the Vulnerable Persons Priority, a "Lead Referral Agency" is a service provider agency that will provide tenants and services to the community through the later of (i) the completion of the compliance period, or (ii) the completion of the affordability period connected to any MHDC loan on the development.
 The Lead Referral Agency should demonstrate the ability to serve identified vulnerable persons populations.
 MHDC acknowledges that circumstances may require a change in the Lead Referral Agency during the life of the development, but the developer must contact MHDC's Director of Asset Management in the event a change is necessary.

 Rents should be as affordable as possible to vulnerable persons.
 Affordability can be accomplished through project-based or tenant-based subsidies.
 The Lead Referral Agency is responsible for coordinating tenant-based rental assistance with service providers or governmental agencies, whenever necessary and possible.
 In the absence of project-based or tenant-based assistance, the owner should consider other methods to ensure rents are affordable to vulnerable persons.
-If proposed rents for units identified for vulnerable persons are above 30% AMI rents, the applicant must provide evidence that vulnerable persons tenants will qualify at 30% of their income for the vulnerable persons unit proposed rents.
-In no circumstance should vulnerable persons tenants pay more than the greater of 30% AMI rents, or 30% of their income towards rents.
-Developments wanting to be considered for the Vulnerable Persons Priority must fully complete the applicable sections of the application and provide the following supplemental documentation with their application.
+If proposed rents for units identified for vulnerable persons are above thirty percent (30%) AMI rents, the applicant must provide evidence that vulnerable persons tenants will qualify at 30% of their income for the vulnerable persons unit proposed rents.
+In no circumstance should vulnerable persons tenants pay more than the greater of thirty percent (30%) AMI rents, or thirty percent (30%) of their income towards rents.
+Developments wanting to be considered for the Vulnerable Persons Priority must fully complete the application.
 The referral process must include soliciting and accepting referrals from service agencies that serve all types of vulnerable persons.
 Applicants should also detail how the marketing will reach all vulnerable persons by including the following:

-A Draft Referral and Support agreement with the Lead Referral Agency;

-- ii.
-Set-aside Preference Marketing Plan Exhibit; and - iii.
+- i.
+A Draft Referral and Support Agreement with the Lead Referral Agency, Property Management Company, and Owner; - ii.
+Set-Aside Preference Marketing Plan Exhibit; and - iii.
 Rental assistance commitment letters (if applicable).